target/lorri/README.md

 `shell.nix`, and direnv will automatically reload the environment as it changes.

-When you stop the daemon, direnv will still load the cached environment when you enter the directory, but the environment will not reload.
+direnv will continue to load the *cached environment* when the daemon is not running.
+However, the daemon must be running for direnv to reload the environment based on the current `shell.nix` and its dependencies.

 ---